isaacrankin/launch/README.md

 		grunt

-5. Watch for file changes with Grunt
+5. Watch for file changes with Grunt using one of following tasks

 	Changes to working SCSS and JS files: